 - 1.9 million Floridians signed up for plans on the Affordable Care Act (ACA) exchange in 2020.1

 - In 2010, before the enactment of the ACA, Florida’s uninsured rate was 21.3%.
 In 2019, it dropped to 13.2%.2

 How Do I Get Health Insurance in Florida?

-If you do not have health insurance benefits through an employer, you have options for health coverage:
+If you do not have Florida health insurance benefits through an employer, you have options for where you can purchase health coverage:

-- Through a licensed agent in person or over the phone
+- A licensed agent in person or over the phone, also available from HealthMarkets

 - Directly from an insurance company